-A: Only holders of record of shares of the Company's common stock at the close of business on March 30, 2021, the record date, or their duly appointed proxies are entitled to notice of, and to vote at, the Annual Meeting.
-As of the record date, there were approximately 280,745,701 shares of the Company's common stock outstanding and approximately 39,997,332 Operating Partnership units ("OP units") of Phillips Edison Grocery Center Operating Partnership I, L.P. ("PECO OP") not held by the Company, which are exchangeable for shares of the Company's common stock.
+A: Only holders of record of shares of the Company's common stock at the close of business on [], the record date, or their duly appointed proxies are entitled to notice of, and to vote at, the Annual Meeting.
+As of the record date, there were approximately [] shares of the Company's common stock outstanding.

-O: How many votes do I have?
+Q: How many votes do I have?